 Local Class 3 dealer charge, generally $50 - $100 but actual fee is between you and the dealer you workout.
 Different local in-state dealers charge different fees and also offer varying degrees of service.
 It's between you and your dealer.
 Stocking Dealers generally charge no fee since they are buying from us at wholesale and selling to you at MSRP.

-Local CLEO fee for background check and or finger prints.
+Local CLEO fee for finger prints.
 Some charge, some don't.

 NFA TRANSFERS FOR IDAHO RESIDENTS